Maine Farmland Trust

 Henry Whittemore: Treasurer, Readfield

-Henry Whittemore is Principal of Crow’s Nest Collaborative, a global forestry investment and management services consultancy, and has more than twenty-five years of global timberland management experience.
+Henry Whittemore is the Executive Director at Maine TREE and Principal of Crow’s Nest Collaborative, a global forestry investment and management services consultancy, and has more than twenty-five years of global timberland management experience.
 Prior to establishing his own company, he was senior director of an international timberland investment fund and the regional manager for a large timberland investment management organization.
 Early in his career, he worked with landowners in New Hampshire to develop conservation strategies for farms and forestland permanently protected through conservation easements.
 He holds a BA from Williams College and a Masters in Forestry from Yale University, School of Forestry and Environmental Studies.